sqwiggle/sqwiggle-api-documentation/README.md

 # Sqwiggle API Documentation

-## Beta Testers
+## Overview

-The Sqwiggle API is not yet public, this documentation is a work in process and the endpoints defined within can not yet be accessed.
-If you would like to be a beta tester of the API please get in touch with tom@sqwiggle.com and we'll hook you up!

-This project forms the backbone of the Sqwiggle API documentation, for a more readable/browseable version please check out the formatted documentation on our website: (redacted)
+This project forms the backbone of the Sqwiggle API documentation and is a current work in progress, for a more readable/browseable version please check out the formatted documentation on our website: https://www.sqwiggle.com/docs

 ## Contributions